edgeimpulse/example-standalone-inferencing-pico/README.md

 # Edge Impulse Example: stand-alone inferencing (Raspberry Pi Pico)

-This repository runs an exported impulse on the Raspberry Pi Pico.
+This repository runs an exported impulse on the Raspberry Pi Pico / RP2040.
 See the documentation at [Running your impulse locally](https://docs.edgeimpulse.com/docs/running-your-impulse-locally-1).
-Based off of the [Arducam Pico4ML Magic Wand Example](https://github.com/ArduCAM/Pico4ML-Magic-Wand/).
+This repository is based off of the [Arducam Pico4ML Magic Wand Example](https://github.com/ArduCAM/Pico4ML-Magic-Wand/).

 ## Requirements